Dicridon/canoe/README.md

   - new features:
       - canoe now behaves like `make`: only modified files would be compiled!
       - you do not need to write anything like `Makefile`, canoe would analyze the dependency relationships of all files in one project and generate `.canoe.deps` to describe them.
-      - third-party library dependency analyze is **NOT** added, if you realy need external library not presented as `.so` files, you may add dependency relationship in `.canoe.deps` file.
+      - third-party library dependency analyze is **NOT** added, if you really need external library not presented as `.so` files, you may add dependency relationship in `.canoe.deps` file.
   - Roadmap
     - third-party dependency analyze should be added
     - (optional) allow users to specify their desired project layouts